Nocena/app.nocena/README.md

 │   ├── components/                             # Reusable React components
 │   │   ├── IPFSMediaLoader.tsx                 # Component for loading media from IPFS/Pinata
 │   │   ├── PWAInstallPrompt.tsx                # Prompt for installing the app as PWA
+│   │   ├── InviteCodeInput.tsx                 # Special component for begining of registration process - might be reused
+│   │   ├── PhoneVerification.tsx               # Like the above, just specially for verifying phone
 │   │   ├── icons/                              # SVG icon components as React components (!or use lucide-react!)
 │   │   │   ├── followers.tsx                   # Followers icon
 │   │   │   ├── home.tsx                        # Home icon